stereoweb/stereo-contactform/README.md

 ### Handle uploaded files

 All uploaded files with name file[] are sent by email by default, but if you want to do anything else with them :
+If you don't want to uploads file on the server use _file[]

 This hook is not triggered if there are no uploaded files.